Lena2309/pinpad_screenlock_plugin/README.md

 Which means the document's page you were on before locking your device will be visible.
 I plan on making the PIN pad appear on the sceensaver background.

-I also plan on adding a menu entry where you could activate or deactivate the PIN lock and change the PIN code from there.
+I also plan on adding a menu entry where you could activate or deactivate the PIN lock and change the PIN code from there, as well as change the custom message and its position.

+For long custom messages, adding a scrollbar could be cool.

 Finally, I plan on adding a 3 tries limit, which if attained will activate a timeout.